alphagov/government-service-design-manual/service-manual/making-software/standalone-apps.md

 ## Rationale for the government's position

 If there is a market for native apps, why should the government monopolise it?
 There is a vibrant market of 3rd party native app developers using government data and APIs.
-Government’s position is that native and hybrid apps currently rarely justified.
+Government’s position is that native and hybrid apps are currently rarely justified.

 We are [backing open standards](/service-manual/making-software/open-standards-and-licensing.html) rather than risking proliferation of parallel versions of services as devices proliferate.